 A student can appeal the disqualification from financial aid by completing a Satisfactory Academic Progress Appeal.
-The appeal form is available under the Academic Forms section on the SEM website (www. sum.edu).
+The appeal form is available under the Academic Forms section on the SUM website (www. sum.edu).
 A student, in conjunction with the academic advisor or cohort advisor, must submit a detailed plan outlining the student's action plan to return to eligibility and a timeframe in which this will be accomplished.
 A student should provide an explanation of any extenuating circumstances that prevented the student from maintaining satisfactory academic progress throughout the disqualifying trimester.
 Supporting documentation report regarding and conditions are a few be reviewed by the Satisfactory Academic Progress Committee.
 No appeal will be considered if any documentation is missing or incomplete and the student will not be eligible for further aid.

 After the appeal is reviewed by the Satisfactory Academic Progress Committee, the student will be notified of the decision by email or mail.
 The review time for appeals may take 1-2 weeks.
 At any point, if a student fails to meet the criteria outlined in the plan, it will be considered void, and the student will not be eligible for aid for subsequent terms until they have met the point in the plan that would allow them to continue.
+An appeal may be approved in more than one term for a student, though no appeal is guaranteed approval.